effelow/flo-in-dk.com/README.md

 # ZSH Configuration

 ##  Description
+The project contains my personal blog content.
+As part of the technology to build this blog I used the Hexo Framework, a static site generator.
+These type of frameworks follow a new style of site building called Jamstack.
+New blog posts can be written in markdown language.
+The main advantage of Jamstack websites however is that they do not depend on a  webserver which, in turn, promises better dev experience, better performance, higher security.

-My personal blog content.
-The Blog has been build with the Hexo Framework.
-Build and Deployment works using the new Actions Feature from Github.
-Deployed to AWS S3 Static Web Hosting.
+Build and Deployment work by using the new Actions Feature from Github.
+Target hosting platform is AWS S3 Static Web Hosting.

 ## Work from others